Treat yourself and your family by making a batch of these delicious, easy, moist and tender, kid-friendly Whole Wheat Pumpkin Chocolate Chip Muffins.

 Whole Wheat Pumpkin Muffins

-Adding a few chocolate chips to the top of the muffins before baking them will make the muffins look extra chocolatey and make the kids extra happy.
+- Adding a few chocolate chips to the top of the muffins before baking them will make the muffins look extra chocolatey and make the kids extra happy.

 Storage Instructions

-Once the muffins have cooled completely, store them in an airtight container with paper towels at the bottom and top of the muffins.
+Once the pumpkin muffins have cooled completely, store them in an airtight container with paper towels at the bottom and top of the muffins.
 Paper towels will absorb the extra moisture from the muffins and keep them fresh for longer.

 You can also freeze extra muffins to keep them fresh for longer than four days.
 Transfer the airtight container to the freezer or place muffins in a freezer bag.
 Muffins can be frozen for up to three months.